colin-walker/blog-In/README.md

 Choosing a file, click upload then clock the 'Copy file path' to have the direct URL placed in the clipboard for easy insertion into a post.

 Each post is preceeded by a permalink (#) and a comment icon, the comment icon acts as a toggle to show/hide the comments section for that post.
 When logged in, each comment will have a delete icon by it.
 Top level comments can be replied to by clicking the reply arrow next to the commenters name.
+The system will atempt to pull in an avatar for each commenter (either via microformats on the source site or favicon) and default to a monogram if none can be found.

 ## Markup